GM-Alex/user-access-manager/readme.txt

 With the "User Access Manager"-plugin you can manage the access to your posts, pages and files.
 You only create a user group, put registered users to this and set up the rights for this group.
 From now on the post/page is only accessible and writable for the specified group.
 This plugin is useful if you need a member area or a private section at your blog or you want that other people can write at your blog but not everywhere.

-Appeal: If it works click the "Works" button, if it don't works click the "Broken" button and write me.
+Appeal: If it works click the "Works" button, if it don't works click the "Broken" button and report the issue.
 That is the only way to find bugs and see if the plugin works proper.
 Thanks.

 <em>Feature list</em>